Conflict is at the heart of all stories. These are six of the story conflicts possible in your book:

 On the other hand, a story with an obvious and unambiguous villain can be fun to read and write.
 Both approaches are legitimate ways to develop a person against person conflict, as well as to develop a realistic character arc.

 The novel The Hunger Games is a stark example of this type of conflict.
 Katniss must fight her fellow contestants to the death in order to survive.
 Many mystery novels have the person against person conflict at their core as one character tries to uncover who is responsible for the crime.

 For example, Agatha Christie’s detectives Hercule Poirot and Miss Marple are engaged in person against person conflicts.
 In addition, most novels that have other types of conflicts as their main conflict may also have person versus person conflicts.
 People tend to complicate things wherever they go and whatever they do.
 In fact, if your novel feels light on narrative drive and conflict, introducing a person against person subplot may be an effective way to better develop it.

-If the conflict in your novel is against many people, the conflict may instead be person against society.
+If the conflict in your novel is between many people, the conflict may instead be person against society.

 2. Person against nature